cosmicthoughts/Powershell-for-exchange-online/README.md

 # Essential PowerShell Commands for Exchange Online (Hybrid Environment)

-A collection of **10 useful PowerShell commands** for managing Exchange Online in a **hybrid setup**.
+A collection of useful PowerShell commands for managing Exchange Online in a hybrid setup.
 These commands help with mailbox management, delegation, forwarding, archiving, migrations, and more.
 ---
 ## Overview